Guillaume-Garrigos/moodlexport/doc/documentation.md

 - `width` and `height` (integer).
 Modify the size of the image, in pixels.
 If no argument is passed, the image is displayed in its original shape.
 - `style` (string).
 Two possible values:
     * `"centered"` (default).
 The image is displayed in a new line and centered.
+    * `"left"`.
+The image is displayed in a new line with left alignment.
+    * `"right"`.
+The image is displayed in a new line with right alignment.
     * `"inline"`.
 The image is displayed next to the text.

 ### Main commands from Latex